-Bernard Cohen is regarded as one of Britain’s leading abstract artists.
+Bernard Cohen (b.
+1933) is regarded as one of Britain’s leading abstract artists.
 Cohen rose to prominence in London during the 1960s, using woven lattices of lines, shapes, patterns, and color to present a complex pictorial language.
 Over his more than sixty years painting, Cohen’s work has continuously evolved and each painting is a reinvention.
 Cohen currently lives and works in London.

 Work by Cohen is held in numerous public collections, including the Arts Council of Great Britain, London; British Council, London; Caracas Museum, Venezuela; Contemporary Art Society, London; Victoria and Albert Museum, London; Fogg Museum, Boston; Mellon Collection, Yale University; Museum of Modern Art, New York; Tate Gallery, London; and Walker Art Center, Minneapolis.